danielstankw/Dockerfile-best-practices/README.md

 ## 9. Use static UID and GID
 - Files and directories on a Linux system are associated with specific UIDs and GIDs, which determine who can read, write, or execute them (`rwx`).
 - When a Docker container creates or manipulates files on a shared volume or directly on the host filesystem, the files are owned by the UID/GID of the container process that created them.
-- If container uses dynamically assigned UIDs/GIDs (the default), the container’s UID/GID could vary between builds or deployments.
+- If the container uses dynamically assigned UIDs/GIDs (the default), the container’s UID/GID could vary between builds or deployments.
 - This variation in UIDs/GIDs makes it harder to manage file ownership consistently, especially when these files need to be accessed or modified on the host system.

 ✅ **Good:**